-Asset Retirement Obligations ("ARO") - CPS Energy adopted GASB Statement No. 83, Certain Asset Retirement Obligations, during FY2019 and accounts for AROs by recognizing the obligations as a liability based on the best estimate of the current value of outlays expected to be incurred once the assets are retired.
+Asset Retirement Obligations ("ARO") - CPS Energy accounts for AROs in accordance with GASB Statement No. 83, Certain Asset Retirement Obligations, by recognizing the obligations as a liability based on the best estimate of the current value of outlays expected to be incurred once the assets are retired.
 See Note 17 - Asset Retirement Obligations.